-The Assistant Headmaster is Jonathan Gray.
+The Assistant Headmaster is Mitchell Gregg.
 He assists the Headmaster with various administrative duties.
 He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues.
 His focus is on parent, teacher, and student matters at the high school level.

-The Dean of Academics is Megan Lindsay.
-She is the primary support for student academic needs.
-She works with teachers and families to help new and long-time students succeed in all classes at Cicero Prep.
+The Dean of Academics are Megan Lindsay and Rose McClanahan.
+They are the primary support for student academic needs.
+They work with teachers and families to help new and long-time students succeed in all classes at Cicero Prep.

-The Deans of Students are Gabriela Perez and Ryan Klopack.
+The Deans of Students are Kurt Guenther and Mitchell Gregg.
 They serve as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
 Their duties include serving as a primary contact for parents and students in regard to school rules, procedures, and handling elevated disciplinary issues.